didip/mcrouter-hub/README.md

 * **MCRHUB_KEY_FILE:** Path to key file.
 Default: `""`

+* **MCRHUB_TOKENS_DIR:** Directory of token files.
+If it is not empty, each line on the file will be treated as one token.
+These tokens will be used for HTTP POST actions from agent to central.
+Tokens that exist on both sides are considered valid.
+Default: `""`
+    ```
+    # Token is passed as HTTP user.
+Example on updating config in agent mode:
+    curl -u 0b79bab50daca910b000d4f1a2b675d604257e42: https://localhost:5001/config

+    # Example on updating config in central mode:
+    curl -u 0b79bab50daca910b000d4f1a2b675d604257e42: https://localhost:5002/configs

+    # Example on updating stats in central mode:
+    curl -u 0b79bab50daca910b000d4f1a2b675d604257e42: https://localhost:5002/stats
+    ```

 * **MCRHUB_CENTRAL_URLS:** URLs to mcrouter-hub central (Useful on agent mode only).
 Default: `""`

 * **MCRHUB_REPORT_INTERVAL:** The frequency of agent reporting (Useful on agent mode only).
 Default: `"3s"`